Testnet integration¶

 Derives a testnet address from the WIF, fetches UTXOs from WhatsOnChain, and verifies the address format and UTXO availability.

 Builds a pay-to-public-key-hash transaction sending the dust limit (546 sats) back to the same address, with change.
-Signs, broadcasts via ARC, and confirms the status response contains the expected txid.
+Signs, broadcasts via Arcade, and confirms the status response contains the expected status.

 # The core flow, simplified